hscottvo/UCR-CS236-Project/README.md

 [Data Source](https://www.ers.usda.gov/data-products/food-environment-atlas/data-access-and-documentation-downloads/)

-Scroll down to `Data Set` $\rarr$ `Food and Environment Atlas .csv Files` to download the data.
+Scroll down to `Data Set -> Food and Environment Atlas .csv Files` to download the data.
 Extract all of the files into the `data/` directory of your git repo.

 ## Running Code